descope/angular-sdk/README.md

      - "skipFirstScreen": automatically focus on the first input of each screen, except first screen autoFocus="skipFirstScreen"

+     validateOnBlur can be true in order to show input validation errors on blur, in addition to on submit.
+Default is false.

      errorTransformer is a function that receives an error object and returns a string.
 The returned string will be displayed to the user.
      NOTE: errorTransformer is not required.
 If not provided, the error object will be displayed as is.
      Example: